particle-iot/docs/src/content/reference/device-os/firmware.md

 - Log.info, Log.error, etc.
 - sprintf, Serial.printlnf, etc. with a `%f` (float) value.
 - attachInterrupt and detachInterrupt cannot be called within the ISR.
 - Mutex locks.
-This includes SPI transactions and I2C lock.
+This includes SPI transactions and I2C lock and unlock.
+- Start an SPI.transaction with DMA.
 {{!-- END shared-blurb --}}

 ### detachInterrupt()